Seymour railway station: Locomotive depot

-At the peak of operation in June 1950, 245 railway men worked at Seymour Locomotive Depot, made up of 60 drivers, 57 firemen, 41 cleaners, 14 mechanics, 53 shed staff, nine rail motor staff, and 11 train examiners.
-By 1958, the number of staff had declined to 181, with the arrival of diesel locomotives.
+At its peak of operation, in June 1950, 245 railway men worked at Seymour Locomotive Depot, made up of 60 drivers, 57 firemen, 41 cleaners, 14 mechanics, 53 shed staff, nine rail motor staff, and 11 train examiners.
+By 1958, with the advent of diesel locomotives, the number of staff had declined to 181.
 The last steam locomotive housed there withdrawn in 1966.

-Much of the roundhouse was removed in 1961, in conjunction with construction of the standard gauge line, and the rest of it was demolished in May 1971, leaving just the workshop buildings.
-By 1976, only 125 were employed at the depot and, by the 1980s, locomotives were no longer based there.
+Much of the roundhouse was removed in 1961 in conjunction with construction of the standard gauge line, and the rest of it was demolished in May 1971, leaving just the workshop buildings.
+By 1976, only 125 people were employed at the depot and, by the 1980s, locomotives were no longer based there.
 It was officially closed on 8 April 1993.
 Today, it used to stable V/Line trains, as well as being the home of the Seymour Railway Heritage Centre.

 Goods shed

 A goods shed was provided at Seymour in September 1873, of the same though-track, round-roof style seen at Kilmore East, Tallarook, Avenel, and Euroa stations.
-In 1885, the yard was extended from three to nine tracks, and a new, smaller, goods shed was provided.
+In 1885, the yard was extended from three to nine tracks, and a new, smaller goods shed was provided.
 It was lengthened in 1909, and again in 1930.

 Until the 1960s, the main outbound traffic was agricultural produce, wool, firewood and timber, and there were incoming supplies for the town.
 By the 1970s, small consignments of goods were only handled by a number of larger stations, with road transport used the rest of the way.
 The Seymour Freight Centre opened on 8 February 1978, to serve the local area, and remained in use until 27 April 1985.

 Platforms and services

-Seymour has one island platform with two faces and one side platform.
+Seymour has one island platform and one side platform.
 It is served by V/Line Seymour, Shepparton and Albury line trains.
 It is also served by NSW TrainLink XPT trains travelling between Sydney and Melbourne.